vccfranca/jenkins-todo-list/README.md

 Simple todolist write in django for general use and pipeline automation..

-  - Be kind with my babyyyy
+  - Be kind with my babyyy

 ### Quick and free tip: